wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 #### Identify Goals

-Before diving into the steps that you need to take to fuel governance in your organization, it's important to map out your API Program's objectives and issues.
+Before diving into the steps that you need to take to fuel governance in your organization, it's important to map out your API program's objectives and issues.
 This could be done by conducting interviews with leaders and stakeholders in the API lifecycle.
 You could:

 - Make an organization chart identifying stakeholders across the organization
-- Understand API roadmap in terms of internal, partner and external services
+- Understand the API roadmap in terms of internal, partner and external services
 - Identify issues faced by development teams
 - Gather feedback from API consumers
-- Identify key goals e.g. Autonomy, Agility, Control
+- Identify key goals, e.g., autonomy, agility, control

 #### Find Your APIs

 A recurring problem that is seen in rapidly growing API programs is not knowing where your APIs are.
-Not knowing what services exist or what their current status leads to duplication, inconsistencies and unanticipated disruptions. *You can't fix what you don't know is broken*.
+Not knowing what services exist or what their current status is leads to duplication, inconsistencies and unanticipated disruptions. *You can't fix what you don't know is broken*.

 Create an inventory of your existing APIs.
 You can use the platform to [add your projects]<!--To-Do: Add link-->() from version control or other file systems.
 Creating this central view is necessary for achieving your governance goals.
 It's important to get as many of the APIs as you can across your organization into this inventory.

-#### Explore Your landscape
+#### Explore Your Landscape

 With your inventory of APIs ready, you can start gauging the current status of your API landscape.
 Stoplight's Platform makes it easy to visualize and rationalize your APIs.
 After [adding your projects]<!--To-Do: Add link-->() to the Explorer you can discover:

 - Existing APIs
-- API descriptions and the description formats being used e.g OpenAPI v3, Postman, RAML
+- API descriptions and the description formats being used, e.g, OpenAPI v3, Postman, RAML
 - Dependencies between endpoints, models, and articles in your organization
 - State of documentation for different APIs
 - Security policies being used